 Besides Paella, another delicious variation of this rice-based dish is Arroz Caldoso, which is a soupy, more watery paella.
 A local specialty here in Catalonia is Fideua, a vermicelli paella, served with Alioli – a garlic mayo sauce.

 Whatever type you prefer, make sure you try this Spanish classic during your vacations in Barcelona for an unforgettable Mediterranean culinary journey.
-One of the best plans for the perfect day in Barcelona.

 LA MAR SALADA